gulfofmaine/Ecosystem_Indicators/README.md

 **About:**

-This section of the repository contains the individual indicator analysis results, lobster data results, and multivariate results.
-It includes the code detailing how the indicator data was processed.
-This readme exists to orient users to the code and lays out the order in which the code should be run for reproducible results.
+This section of the README contains the individual indicator analysis results, lobster data results, and multivariate results.
+Each link shows the results for the individual indicator which includes trend analyis, and slope and mean breakpoint analysis.

 ## Indicator analysis results